sjc6663/PA-Dairy-AMR-Sociology/README.md

 ## Scripts

 ### bash scripts folder
 These bash scripts are used on the raw data to run the samples through AMRPlusPlus in Penn State's Roar Collab Super Computer.
-Slight modification can be performed to fit the job to any linux based system.
+Slight modification can be performed to fit the job to any Linux-based system.

 ### merge-outputs.R
 This script is used to generate the batches of output data from AMRPlusPlus into one matrix gene file and one matrix count file to import into phyloseq.